josefkedwards/PMLL_logic_loop_Knowledge_block/README.md

 A Formal Proof that P Equals NP Using the PMLL Algorithm The Persistent Memory Logic Loop: A Novel Logic Loop for AI Memory Architecture [P = NP From Proposal, Implementation, to Formal Proof that P = NP] (https://www.researchgate.net/publication/385753462_P_NPThe_Persistent_Memory_Logic_Loop_from_Proposal_Design_to_Formal_Proof_of_P_NP_using_the_PMLL_Algorithm_Repository_as_Empirical_Proof/comments) *[Yijie Han, THe Proof that P = NP] (https://www.researchgate.net/publication/372374759_The_Proof_of_PNP?_tp=eyJjb250ZXh0Ijp7ImZpcnN0UGFnZSI6InB1YmxpY2F0aW9uIiwicGFnZSI6InNjaWVudGlmaWNDb250cmlidXRpb25zIn19)
-Glossary
-Adaptive AI: Artificial intelligence that can adapt to changing situations, learn from experience, and improve over time.

-Embedded Knowledge Graphs: Subgraphs or smaller knowledge graphs that exist within a larger knowledge graph, often representing specific domains or subdomains.

-Encryption: The process of converting plaintext data into unreadable ciphertext to protect it from unauthorized access.

-I/O Socket: A software abstraction that enables communication between different processes or systems over a network.

-Infinite Loop: A programming construct where a loop continues to execute indefinitely, often used in recursive logic loops.

-Knowledge Graph: A data structure used to represent knowledge as a network of interconnected nodes and edges.

-Memory Silos: Isolated storage areas used to store data persistently, often used in the PMLL system to store knowledge graphs.

-Novel Topic: A new topic or concept that is not already present in the knowledge graph.

-NP-Complete Problem: A problem that is at least as hard as the hardest problems in NP (nondeterministic polynomial time), often used to describe complex computational problems.

-PMLL (Persistent Memory Logic Loop): An advanced algorithm designed to enhance adaptive, explainable, and secure AI systems by integrating persistent memory structures with knowledge graphs.

-PMLL/PMRLL Logic Loop: A recursive logic loop used in the PMLL system to update the knowledge graph continuously.

-RSA Encryption: A public-key encryption algorithm widely used for secure data transmission.

-Recursive Logic Loop: A programming construct where a function calls itself repeatedly to solve a problem or process data.

-Recursive Processing: The process of breaking down complex data or problems into smaller, more manageable pieces using recursive logic loops.

-Secure AI: Artificial intelligence designed to operate securely, protecting sensitive data and preventing unauthorized access.

-Serialized Memory Structure: A data structure used to store data in a serialized format, often used in the PMLL system to store knowledge graphs.

-Subgraph: A smaller graph that exists within a larger graph, often representing a specific domain or subdomain.

-Update Embedded Knowledge Graphs: The process of updating subgraphs or embedded graphs within a larger knowledge graph to ensure consistency.

-Here’s an updated and comprehensive version of the README.md file for your Persistent Memory Logic Loop (PMLL) project:

-Persistent Memory Logic Loop (PMLL) System

 Abstract